Matt Hancock wanted to ‘frighten pants off’ public about Covid strain’

 They also show Mr Hancock’s repeated concerns that the then chancellor Rishi Sunak’s signature Eat Out To Help Out initiative was contributing to the spread of Covid.

-The latest messages show that in December 2020, there was concern London Mayor Sadiq Khan could follow the example of Mayor of Greater Manchester Andy Burnham, who had clashed with the government over the decision to impose stringent lockdown curbs.
+The latest messages show that in December 2020, there was concern London mayor Sadiq Khan could follow the example of Greater Manchester mayor Andy Burnham, who had clashed with the government over the decision to impose stringent lockdown curbs.

-The conversation, on 13 December, came amid concerns about the rapid spread of the virus in south-east England.
+The conversation, on 13 December, came following concerns about the rapid spread of the virus in southeast England.
 On 14 December Mr Hancock announced that a new variant had been identified in the UK.

-London and south-east England were to enter a new Tier 4 alert level, it was announced on 19 December 19, when Mr Johnson also cancelled a promised Christmas “bubbles” policy allowing families to meet.
+London and southeast England were to enter a new Tier 4 alert level, it was announced on 19 December, when Mr Johnson also cancelled a promised Christmas “bubbles” policy allowing families to meet.

 The entirety of England entered the third national lockdown on 6 January 2021.
 Messages from 10 January show Mr Hancock and the cabinet secretary discussing ways to ensure compliance.